pods-framework/pods/readme.txt

 * Feature: Conditional Logic for Fields - You can now choose to show or hide a field based on the value of another field.
 More will be expanded into this functionality in the future. #609 (@zrothauser, @sc0ttkclark, @Shelob9)
 * Added: New filter `pods_tribe_common_vendor_autoload` will now let you remove conflicting libraries from loading so your own libraries can continue to be used when that occurs. (@sc0ttkclark)
 * Added: Set up backward compatible updates to our prior `depends-on` and related logic for internal conditional logic prior to Pods 3.0 so they now properly translate over to the new format required. (@sc0ttkclark)
+* Fixed: When extending a post type or taxonomy it will now use the associated post type or taxonomy label when setting up the pod so it matches. #6350 (@sc0ttkclark)
+* Removed: The Tribe Common library has been removed from Pods and it will alleviate conflicts from plugins like The Events Calendar and Event Tickets going forward.

 = 2.9.18 - June 23rd, 2023 =